ember-template-lint/ember-template-lint/docs/rule/table-groups.md

 ## table-groups

+It is best practice to group table rows into one of:

+* `thead`
+* `tbody`
+* `tfoot`

-A table row should always be grouped into either a `thead`, `tbody` or `tfoot` to avoid a very nuanced (and possibly deprecated in the future) feature of glimmer that auto-inserts these tags.
+This helps avoid a very nuanced (and possibly deprecated in the future) feature of glimmer that auto-inserts these tags.

 This rule **forbids** the following: